There are 35 articles in this month.

 Noble and Empower charter schools find CrossFit fits their mandate to pursue excellence in education.

 The Noble Network of Charter Schools is located in the worst neighborhoods of Chicago: Englewood, Garfield Park, West Humble Park.
 Ninety-five percent of its students live below the poverty line, and many of the schools in the neighborhood are equipped with metal detectors to curb violence.
-When students enter Noble schools in the ninth grade, they’re… Continue Reading
+When students enter Noble schools in the ninth grade… Continue Reading

 It takes dozens upon dozens of staff and volunteers to pull off a CrossFit Games Regional competition.
 At this year’s Europe Regional, the demands were even greater as the final event was broadcast live to a host of countries on Eurosport.